alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

 #### My building constraints 🏪 ;

-Prior to GigaComm enabling the building FttB was the only available from either an NBN retail service provider or TPG and from the MDF room to my unit it's an estimated 220 to 250 meters of 4core 26AWG copper cable and a single RJ11 (phone socket).
-Not great choices so I asked the  NBN for a FttP quote 🙅‍♂️, that's a big fat NOPE and in my opinion that's an unethical amount of money for a building that already has NBN FttB thus it's a lot on money for a consumer to pay, it's almost like I was been quoted for an MDF room upgrade and optic fibre cable for all my neighbours needless to say NBN can jog-on.
-At this stage I thought I was stuck with FTTB providers an in that case, it's my opinion that Aussie Broadband came out tops in research and recommendations from friends/colleagues (if I had to choose FttB).
+Prior to GigaComm enabling the building the available options are either a NBN retail service provider or TPG Fibre to the Building and from the MDF room to my unit it's an estimated 220 to 250 meters of 4core 26AWG copper cable and a single RJ11 (phone socket).
+Not great choices for low latency Gigabit Internet so I asked the  NBN for a FttP quote 🙅‍♂️.
+That's a big fat NOPE and in my opinion that's an unethical amount of money for a building that already has NBN FttB and it's a lot on money for a consumer to pay, it's almost like I was taking the hit for an MDF room upgrade and optic fibre cable for all my neighbours needless to say NBN can jog-on🏃‍♂️.

+At this stage I thought I was stuck with FttB providers an in that case, it's my opinion that Aussie Broadband came out tops in research and recommendations from friends/colleagues (if I had to choose FttB).

       Oh maybe now is the time to explain my perspective on **internet speed = distance/time**.
 I promise I'll try be succinct with this using the beer truck analogy, for this example the beer truck is...
       - limited to 100kph,